wmhilton-stoplight/platform-docs/5.-governance/d.style-guides.md

 extends: https://example.com/api/spectral.yaml
 ```

-Alternatively, especially if you need [custom functions](https://meta.stoplight.io/docs/spectral/docs/guides/5-custom-functions.md), you can [publish a ruleset as a NPM module](https://meta.stoplight.io/docs/spectral/docs/guides/7-sharing-rulesets.md#NPM).
+Alternatively, especially if you need [custom functions](https://meta.stoplight.io/docs/spectral/docs/guides/5-custom-functions.md), you can [publish a ruleset as an NPM module](https://meta.stoplight.io/docs/spectral/docs/guides/7-sharing-rulesets.md#NPM).

 ```yaml
 extends: example-npm-ruleset
 ```

-Pegging a ruleset on given version can be done in the following manner:
+Pegging a ruleset on a given version can be done in the following manner:

 ```json
 {